unisse-courses/s14-mp12/README.md

 * If logged in, user can view his/her own profile page through his/her icon or username.
 * Logged in user can create a post.
 * Users can click on a post's title to view full post.
+* Logged in user can post a comment.
+* Logged in user can rate a post.
 *

 ## HOW TO RUN —